 All current BART employees and qualified individuals who are not yet BART employees.

 This position is responsible for performing the full scope of skilled installation, maintenance and repair work on both the traction power system ( which powers the revenue vehicles) and all other high and normal voltage equipment and system required for the operation of BART District facilities.
-Applicants can apply without a California Class "B" commercial driver's license but must obtain within 120 days of start date.

 Essential Job Functions